 An overview of the role of the pastor in relation to the organization and management of the local church.
 Special attention will be given to the various aspects of local church finances.
-Prerequisite: Completion of at least 96 credit hours.
+Prerequisite: Completion of at least 96 credit hours and must have completed PAS2023 History and Polity of the Church of the Nazarene or the equivalent course for non-Nazarene students studying the History and Polity of their own denomination.